Polysymmetric functions and motivic measures of configuration spaces: Families of polysymmetric functions

 \subsection{Inversion on the top stratum}

-In this section we apply graded plethysm to deduce an explicit formula for inverse arrangement numbers on the top stratum (i.e. $\arr^{-1}_{\tau d}$ for $\tau \vDash d$).
-These values are of particular interest for they are what is needed from $\arr^{-1}$ in our solution of motivic inverse P\'olya enumeration.
+In this section we use higher plethysm to deduce an explicit formula for inverse arrangement numbers $\arr^{-1}_{\tau d}$ on the top stratum.
 Let us call $\tau$ \defn{$m$-pure} if every part of $\tau$ has multiplicity $m$, and \defn{mixed} otherwise.
-As usual $\tau[b^m]$ denotes the number of occurrences of $b^m$ in $\tau$.

 \begin{theorem} Let $\tau$ be a type of degree $d$. \begin{enumerate} \item $\arr^{-1}_{\tau d}$ vanishes if $\tau$ is mixed. \item If $\tau = (b_1^m \cdots b_r^m)$ is $m$-pure, then

 \end{enumerate} \end{theorem}